notuagain/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 templateKey: about-page
 path: /about
-title: About Gravity Adufio
+title: About Gravity Audio
 ---
-### Prodution tips and insights
+### Production tips and insights

 We know our audio.